emanuele-f/PCAPdroid/docs/app_api.md

 Applications interfacing with PCAPdroid should use the `startActivityForResult` (or the equivalent `ActivityResultLauncher`) when calling its API, rather than `startActivity`.
 This ensures that the package name of the calling app can be retrieved via [getCallingPackage](https://developer.android.com/reference/android/app/Activity#getCallingPackage()).

+### Local Network Permission

+On Android 17+, PCAPdroid requires the `ACCESS_LOCAL_NETWORK` permission to run the capture, otherwise the captured connections towards the devices of the local network would fail.
+If the permission has not been granted yet, the user is prompted for it when the `start` action is invoked.
+This also happens when a valid `api_key` is provided, as the permission can only be granted by the user.
+If the user denies it, the `start` action fails.

 ### API Key

 Since PCAPdroid 1.8.6, you can pass an `api_key` parameter in the Intent to authenticate the request without showing the permission prompt.
 This is useful, in particular, when invoking PCAPdroid from adb or a third-party app which does not support `startActivityForResult`.